Massachusetts health insurance exchange

 By Carla Anderson

-While the health insurance marketplaces created by 2010 Affordable Care Act (ACA) are modeled on the Massachusetts exchange, the Health Connector has performed very poorly since the current enrollment period opened on Oct.
-1. Technical upgrades that were needed to make Health Connector ACA-compliant were not implemented smoothly or on time.
-Consumers have had difficulty creating accounts and experienced broken links, error messages, and “frozen” screens.
-Even worse, software on the Health Connector is not able to determine which type of subsidies consumers are eligible for.
-That issue forced Health Connector to process many applications manually.
+While the health insurance marketplaces created by 2010 Affordable Care Act (ACA) were modeled on the Massachusetts exchange, the Health Connector performed very poorly during the first ACA open enrollment period.
+Technical upgrades that were needed to make Health Connector ACA-compliant were not implemented smoothly or on time.

 Health Connector hired a consultant, MITRE Corporation, to assess its website problems.
 MITRE determined that CGI — the lead IT vendor — lacked necessary expertise, managed the project poorly, lost data, and failed to adequately test the revamped website prior to its launch.
 MITRE also said the roles and decision-making authority of the three state entities involved in the project (Massachusetts Health Connector, MassHealth, and the University of Massachusetts Medical School) were unclear.